allenan/resume/README.md

 4. Run `$ gulp`
 5. Navigate to http://localhost:8000 to see your resume

+The gulp task builds a dist folder containing an html file and a stylesheet.
+These can be hosted anywhere.
+Additionally, you can print the resume or save it to a pdf file.

 ### JSON Documentation
 *coming soon*

+### Contributiong
+This is still a work-in-progress.
+Pull requests, especially those that add to what I've outlined on the roadmap, would be much appreciated.
+If you have suggestions for improvements, feel free to open an issue.

 ### Roadmap
 #### 1.0